webnovel

 1 answer

-The Four Great Myths of Ancient China referred to Journey to the West, Outlaws of the Marsh, Romance of the Three Kingdoms, and Dream of the Red Chamber.
-These four novels were all classics of Chinese literature that were widely praised and passed down to this day.
-They tell the stories of different periods in Chinese history, show the images and personalities of different characters, and also reflect the social and cultural features of the time.
+The Four Great Myths of Ancient China referred to Journey to the West, Water Margins, Romance of the Three Kingdoms, and Dream of the Red Chamber.
+These four works were all classics of Chinese literature, which contained rich cultural implications and philosophical thinking, and were widely praised and read.

 1 answer